 Stimulated by the prospect of global recognition and huge numbers of international learners, more and more higher education institutions (hereinafter HEIs) are providing MOOCs.
 Consequently, the number of MOOCs available is still increasing.
 By the end of 2015, approximately 4,200 courses were offered by 500+ universities to 35 million students.
-This has increased by 2016 to 6,850 courses by over 700 universities to 58 million students (Class Central, 2016).
-This growth is to a large extent related to efforts of European institutions.
+This has increased by 2016 to 6,850 courses by over 700 universities to 58 million students (Class Central, 2016) and jumped to 9,400 courses catered to 81 million students in 2017 (Class Central, 2018; note, that those numbers only include the platforms and courses listed on Class Central).
+The growth is to some extent related to efforts of European institutions.
 Jansen & Goes (2016) report that four independent surveys indicate that over 45 per cent of HEIs in Europe intend to offer MOOCs.
 This is in contrast to the USA where the number of HEIs that either offer a MOOC or plan to do so has remained stable at 12-13 per cent for the last three years (Allen & Seaman, 2016).
 This raises the question why so many European institutions are involved and how MOOCs are used for lifelong learning opportunities and the business training needed.
 The latter is part of the BizMOOC project and to some extent addressed in this report.

 Despite the fact that MOOCs are offering a complete course free of charge by definition, there are monetary costs and benefits associated with it.
 Several stakeholders are associated with the creation and the distribution of MOOCs as well as research and further services beyond the course itself.
 The diversity of MOOCs and players behind it makes it thus difficult to apply a universal business model to MOOCs.
 The rapid growth in the MOOC market leads to the influx of new stakeholders, bringing in new services, sponsorships, customers, cross-financing models etc. in the whole world of MOOCs.
 Currently, there is also a trend towards an increasing amount of corporations using MOOCs or the format of MOOCs for professional development activities, which might not only increase the revenues and business opportunities in the market substantially, but also challenge the open education approach.
+Again, Class Central recently announced, that MOOCs finally become "big business" (Shah, 2018b), based on announcements by big players such as Udacity and Coursera.
+The question stays if this is true for all institutions or only some big players.